kikwit/kikwit/README.md

 ### Cookies

-Kikwit supports cookies via the [cookies][cookies-package-url] package which supports cookie signing, to prevent tampering, using the [keygrip][keygrip-package-url] package.
+Kikwit supports cookies via the [cookies][cookies-package-url] package which optionally provides cookie signing, to prevent tampering, using the [keygrip][keygrip-package-url] package.

 ```javascript
 import { controller, get } from 'kikwit';